jysohnn/kopipe-cli/README.md

 ## License

-This project is based on the kopipe library and follows the license of that library.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.